Lead generation is an indispensable part of business.

 Use it to get prospects interested enough to join your permission marketing funnel.
 You can then take the sales process outside of the platform.

-I know this sounds like a tedious and long road.
+We know this sounds like a tedious and long road.

-I promise you, this is way more effective than targeting a large list of unqualified leads.
+We promise you, this is way more effective than targeting a large list of unqualified leads.

 You will get nowhere fast.